-Fiat Currency: Is it better than gold?
-Pros and Cons
+What is a Fiat Currency & Fiat Money: Is it better than gold?

 There are different currencies used all over the world in various countries, and there is a lot being used throughout history as well.
 These currencies can be classified into two major categories–commodity standard and legal tender.